 Long-term availability of landfill space across Ontario is also limited and is expected to reach full capacity within ten years.
 As the largest municipality in the province, the City needs to secure the best solutions to meet the needs of our growing population while mitigating unnecessary financial risk and environmental and social impacts.
 Some long-term options could take over a decade to secure due to regulatory compliance and permitting processes.

-Council approved the Residual Waste Management Work Plan (Work Plan) in June 2023.
+City Council approved the Residual Waste Management Work Plan (Work Plan) in June 2023.
 The Work Plan provides time to study, develop and operationalize short-, medium- and long-term options to manage Toronto’s residual waste.
+A Work Plan Update Report was presented to the Infrastructure and Environment Committee in September 2025, including the spring 2025 consultation findings.

 Some of the options that are currently being explored as part of the Work Plan are:

-As the development of a new landfill is not feasible within the boundaries of Toronto, the City will begin a process to engage, and where there is interest, negotiate with existing private Ontario landfill owners to provide disposal services for Toronto’s residual waste, or to sell an existing private landfill to meet the City’s needs.
+As the development of a new landfill is not feasible within the boundaries of Toronto, the City has begun a process to engage, and where there is interest, negotiate with existing private Ontario landfill owners to provide disposal services for Toronto’s residual waste, or to sell an existing private landfill to meet the City’s needs.

-The City intends to issue a Request for Expression of Interest (REOI) to municipalities in Ontario to identify their interest in accepting residual waste from the City, selling an existing public landfill to meet the City’s needs, hosting a new landfill or partnering with the City to expand their existing landfill.
+The City issued a Request for Expression of Interest (REOI) to municipalities in Ontario to identify their interest in accepting residual waste from the City, selling an existing public landfill to meet the City’s needs, hosting a new landfill or partnering with the City to expand their existing landfill.
+The REOI closed in June 2025 without receiving any interest from municipalities.
+The City will continue to be open to engage with municipalities who may be interested in partnering in the future.

 Staff will report back to City Council with recommendations informed by the results of analysis related to the options above and seek direction prior to making any long-term decisions.